dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So I feel that it's my responsibility to make my first real contribution to Drupal community today by giving this small talk with my good colleague Mait.

-And since the amount of time that have been given to us to make this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation, so please don't expect to hear any jokes during this presentation.
+Because the amount of time that have been given to us to perform this presentation is finite and a good developer is supposed to never go overtime, we have left no room for any improvisation, so please don't expect to hear any jokes during this presentation.

+Also bear in mind that most of the statements made in this presentation are made from a developer point of view.
+So if we talk about pros and cons of some topic then we mostly address only those properties that matter most to a Drupal developer like myself.
+Mainly because we simply don't have time to analyze everything from the outside perspective.

 Hi, my Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
 Also, this is